biosimulations/biosimulations/docs/src/users/faqs.md

 **How can I embed capabilities to create COMBINE/OMEX archives into my website?**

-Developers can use Biosimulations to provide their users capabilities to execute their simulations.
-Developers can achieve this simply by adding hyperlinks to the create simulation project page, [https://biosimulations.org/utils/create-project](https://biosimulations.org/utils/create-project).
+Developers can use runBioSimulations to provide their users capabilities to execute their simulations.
+Developers can achieve this simply by adding hyperlinks to the create simulation project page, [https://run.biosimulations.org/utils/create-project](https://run.biosimulations.org/utils/create-project).

 This page supports several query arguments: